tangentsoft/pidp8i/doc/class-os8script.md

-# class os8script: A higher level interface to OS/8 under SIMH
+# class os8script: A high-level interface to OS/8 under SIMH

 ## Introduction

 This class is a higher level abstraction above the class simh.

-An understanding of that class as documented in [doc/class-simh.md][class-simh-doc] is a prerequisite for working with this class.
+An understanding of that class as documented in [doc/class-simh.md][class-simh-doc] is a helpful to working with this class.

-Development of this class was driven by the desire to create a scripting language to engage in complex dialogs with OS/8 commands.
+Development of this class was driven by the desire to create a scripting language to engage in complex dialogs programs running under OS/8.
 The first use cases were embodied in the [`os8-run`][os8-run-doc] scripting system:

- * use `BUILD` to perform elaborate system configuration in a repeatable way.
+ * Use `BUILD` to perform elaborate system configuration in a repeatable way.
- * drive commands calling the OS/8 Command decoder to operate on specified files under OS/8.
+ * Drive commands calling the OS/8 Command decoder to operate on specified files under OS/8.
- * apply patches, first using `ODT` and then using `FUTIL`.
+ * Apply patches, first using `ODT` and then using `FUTIL`.
- * assemble programs using `PAL8`.
+ * Assemble programs using `PAL8`.
- * reconfigure the SIMH devices, for example switching between having TC08 or TD8E DECtape devices.
+ * Reconfigure the SIMH devices, for example switching between having TC08 or TD8E DECtape devices.
 (Only one is allowed at a time, and the OS/8 system areas are incompatible.)

-The latest use case, embodied in the [`os8-progtest`][progtest-doc] utility, is to allow specifying arbitrary state machines that engage in complex program dialogs so as to permit programmed, run-time testing of functionality under OS/8.
+The latest use case, embodied in the [`os8-progtest`][progtest-doc] utility, is to allow creation of arbitrary state machines that engage in complex program dialogs so as to permit programmed, run-time testing of functionality under OS/8.

-This document describes the class os8script API with an eye to assisting the development of stand-alone programs that use the API.
+This document describes the class os8script API with an eye to assisting the development of stand-alone programs that use it.
+A complete demo program implementing a complex dialog is provided.

 ## Housekeeping

-Before we get into calls to create the environment and calls to run commands, it is important to learn the rules of housekeeping in the `class os8script` environment:
+Before we describe methods to create the environment and run commands, it is important to learn the rules of housekeeping in the `class os8script` environment:

 ### Important caveat about parallelism: